skycoin/skycoin/src/api/README.md

 If the transaction is structurally valid, passes validation but has been spent, returns `422 Unprocessable Entity` with the decoded transaction data, and the `"confirmed"` field will be `true`.
 The `"error"` `"message"` will be `"transaction has been spent"`.

+`"unsigned"` may be specified in the request.
+If `true`, the transaction will report an error if it is fully signed.
+It will not report an error if the transaction is missing at least one signature, and the remainder of the transaction is valid.
+In the response, if the transaction has any unsigned inputs, the `"unsigned"` field will be `true`.
+If the request did not specify `"unsigned"` or specified it as `false`, the response will return an error for an unsigned transaction.

 If the transaction can be parsed but does not pass validation, returns `422 Unprocessable Entity` with the decoded transaction data.
 The `"error"` object will be included in the response with the reason why.